VanTamNguyen/LearningJava/01_access_control.md

     * All other main methods with different signatures is just a normal method

 * **Imports**
+    * Unlike the *include* in C the import statements in Java is just for indicating which class is used => save key strokes

 * **Static imports**
 * **Modifiers**